Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![Add multiple variants](/Assets/Screenshots/PIM/Products/List/Variants/AddMultipleVariants02.png "[Add multiple variants]")

-The box displays all product variants that will be created from the selected attribute values.
+The box displays all variants that will be created from the selected attribute values.
 For each possible combination of the selected attributes, a new variant is created.
 Variants that already exist will not be created even when they are listed in the box.

 **Variants that will be created (ignoring duplicated)**